 After Abilene, Houston became home through chaplain residency at Memorial Hermann and then my current staff chaplain position at Texas Children’s, a home sweet home.
 It’s there in the PICU and PCU, amongst many fantastic and dedicated nurses, that I serve babies, kids, teens, caregivers, and parents as they journey through some difficult stages of life, and even death.
 It’s a blessing, even when it doesn’t feel like it.

-Aside from being a peds chaplain, husband, and father, I carry some interests.
+Aside from being a peds chaplain and father, I carry some interests.
 I love adventure and challenge and learning, in every facet of life.
 I love the adventure of faith, and challenging what it means to be faithful- from going from a non-churched life to the Mormon church to the Church of Christ.
 I love the images of compassion, mercy, and justice and the theme of the kingdom of God throughout Scripture, but I love the adventure of learning other faiths too and finding out how they seek and long for God.

 I love the adventure and challenge of traveling- not because it is new but because other countries and cultures have something to offer and appreciate.
 So I stayed in Osaka, Japan for six weeks one summer, lived in Florence, Italy for a full year, traveled around some places in Europe during that year, and love getting around the US.
 Thus, I also love the adventure and challenge of food.
-I love pho, gnocchi, risotto, sushi, tamales, lots of spice, using chopsticks, lamb, goat, all styles of wine, local beers, crawfish, gumbo, beef ribs, pork belly, and just about everything else except for mint and coffee (of all the things!).
+I love pho, gnocchi, risotto, sushi, tamales, lots of spice, using chopsticks, lamb, goat, all styles of wine, local beers, crawfish, gumbo, beef ribs, pork belly, and just about everything else except for artificial mint (of all the things!).

 I love the adventure and challenge of cooking.
 I didn’t start until Abilene, but I have loved trying everything.
 I cook all styles and like trying any recipe that comes my way.
 I have an Italian cookbook that is tremendous, get the Cuisine at Home magazine, and collect all the recipes I can find.
 Any way I can, I want to learn to cook.